 Los Alamos and Livermore national laboratories are developing an airborne lidar system to detect biological warfare agents on a battlefield at ranges up to 100 km.
 Under a U.S. Army-sponsored 21-month technology development effort, Los Alamos National Laboratory (LANL) will build and deliver two fully ruggedized prototypes that can be flown on a standard UH-60 Black Hawk.
 The Livermore lab is developing a 1.5-micron eye-safe laser specifically for the system.
 The gulf war ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "LIDAR SYSTEM TO DETECT BIOLOGICAL WARFARE AGENTS".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "LIDAR SYSTEM TO DETECT BIOLOGICAL WARFARE AGENTS".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.